Anne Frank House

 Highlights

-• Step behind the original bookcase into the Secret Annex where Anne Frank lived in hiding for over two years
+- Step behind the original bookcase into the Secret Annex

-• See Anne Frank's original diary and personal artifacts from the families in hiding
+- View Anne Frank's original diary and personal artifacts

-• Walk through the preserved rooms with blacked-out windows and Anne's wall still decorated with her collected photos
+- Walk through preserved rooms with blacked-out windows

-• Explore exhibits documenting the Nazi occupation and Jewish persecution in the Netherlands
+- Explore exhibits on the Nazi occupation and Jewish persecution

-• Reflection room connecting Anne's story to modern human rights conversations
+- Visit the reflection room connecting Anne's story to modern human rights

 Things to note